ArastaD0t/OPENWRT-Monitor-mode/README.md

     --off  Disable monitor mode on all interfaces, or only on defined by --i
     --i    Select interface, must be combined with --on or --off

-                Example: mms --on --i wlan0
+                Example: Mmode --on --i wlan0
 ----------------------------------------------------
   !
 Not all wifi cards/dongles have monitor mode !
 ```